-- If movement control orders were put in place it would have indirect impacts on other industries such as commercial wild catch carp fisheries for human consumption and for fertiliser and bait, and the ornamental fish industry. - CyHV-3-infected fish may show clinical signs which would affect their marketability. - CyHV-3 establishment and spread would likely have a minor impact at the district or region level on domestic trade.
+- If movement control orders were put in place it would have indirect impacts on other industries such as commercial wild catch carp fisheries and the ornamental fish industry. - CyHV-3-infected fish may show clinical signs which would affect their marketability. - CyHV-3 establishment and spread would likely have a minor impact at the district or region level on domestic trade.